 We express our most basic desires, like our needs, wants, feelings, and preferences daily using Functional Communication Skills.
 Children with autism can have trouble communicating and may express themselves through challenging behavior.
 Or, if they’re unable to express themselves, they may experience a communication breakdown.
 The result?
 Frustration for your child and the people who care about them most.
 But, Functional Communication Training can help!

-What Is Functional Communication Training For Children With Autism?
+Functional Communication Training For Children With Autism

 We know that all behavior is a form of communication.
-However, Functional Communication Training, or FCT, aims to replace problem behavior with more common forms of communication.
+However, Functional Communication Training(FCT) aims to replace problem behavior with more common forms of communication.
 Although our final goal is to help your child speak, we at Trumpet Behavioral Health recognize several important steps to get them there.
 For example, if your child takes items out of others’ hands to indicate they want something, BCBA professionals may work to replace that behavior with a different form of non-verbal communication, such as pointing.

-Functional Communication Training Examples
+Goals for Functional Communication Training

 Common functional communication training examples can include the use of picture exchanges, icon exchanges, gestures and sign language.
 It is important to note that communication therapy does not mean that your child is talking.
 Rather, any kind of communication may be acceptable.